-As an Agency of the Scottish Government, Transport Scotland supports and advises the Government on the strategy and policy options for transport in Scotland.
+As an agency of the Scottish Government, Transport Scotland supports and advises the Government on the strategy and policy options for transport in Scotland.
 This enables the delivery of major transport projects and maintains the infrastructure of Scotland.
 The agency is responsible for overseeing the development, operation and improvement of:

-- trunk road, ferry and railway networks in Scotland - air passenger facilities and routes in the Highlands and Islands - national concessionary travel schemes - · travel information services - a strategic framework to coordinate the decarbonisation of Scotland's transport system - bus, active travel, smart and integrated ticketing and accessible travel, in line with Scottish Government policy - future transport policy and investments - sustainable transport and road safety
+- trunk road, ferry and railway networks in Scotland - air passenger facilities and routes in the Highlands and Islands - national concessionary travel schemes - travel information services - a strategic framework to coordinate the decarbonisation of Scotland's transport system - bus, active travel, smart and integrated ticketing and accessible travel, in line with Scottish Government policy - future transport policy and investments - sustainable transport and road safety

-As a key enabler for enhancing productivity and delivering faster, more sustainable growth, transport is a key element of the overall strategy for infrastructure investment and is central to the Scottish Government's ambitions for a low carbon economy.
+As an enabler for enhancing productivity and delivering faster, more sustainable growth, transport is a key element of the overall strategy for infrastructure investment and is central to the Scottish Government's ambitions for a low carbon economy.

 Transport Scotland seeks to deliver a safe, efficient, cost effective and sustainable transport system for the benefit of the people of Scotland.
-The Scottish Government's Programme for Government Protecting Scotland, Renewing Scotland was published in September 2020 and commits to steadily increase Scotland's annual infrastructure investment until it is £1.5 billion higher by the end of the next
+The Scotlish Government's Programme for Government A Fairer, Greener Scotland was published in September 2021 and commits to using the recovery from the impacts of

-Parliament than in 2019-20.
-Transport Scotland's Corporate Plan supports this programme and sets out the commitments that Transport Scotland will deliver to support the Scotlish Government's Purpose.
+Covid-19 to promote a just transition and build a wellbeing economy.
+Transport Scotland's Corporate Plan supports this programme and sets out the commitments that Transport Scotland will deliver to support the Scottish Government's Purpose.
 The National Transport Strategy (NTS2) presents the Vision for Scotland's transport system over the next 20 years, which is: